cypress-io/cypress/docs/source/api/commands/type.md

 This holds true for other special key combinations as well (that may be OS-specific).
 For example, on OSX, typing `ALT + SHIFT + K` creates the special character ``.
 Like with capitalization, `cy.type()` will not output ``, but simply the letter `k`.

-{% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %} if you need modifier effects to be implemented.
+{% open_an_issue %} if you need modifier effects to be implemented.

 **Events that fire**